Leonetienne/GCrypt/readme.md

 This way you could, for example, decrypt an ecrypted file directly into memory.
 Or use a full-length key instead of a password.
 Without saying, this is more advanced and not as-easy as the methods supplied in the wrapper.

+---
+* <sup>\*</sup> A key is always of size BLOCK_SIZE.
+The default block size is 128 (bit), but you can easily change it in [Config.h](https://github.com/Leonetienne/GhettoCrypt/blob/master/GhettoCrypt/Config.h) or wherever it'll be put in the INCLUDE/*.cpp. `BLOCK_SIZE` is also the minimal output length!

 ## LICENSE
 ```